Khushibhansali/Interactive-Lab-Hub/Lab 5/README.md

 1. How bad would they be impacted by a miss classification?
 1. How could change your interactive system to address this?
 1. Are there optimizations you can try to do on your sense-making algorithm.

+When does it what it is supposed to do?
+The model performs effectively when presented with clear and well-defined hand gestures commonly used in ASL.

+When does it fail?
+Failures may occur in low-light conditions, reducing the model's ability to accurately detect and classify hand poses.
+Occlusion of hands or rapid, complex gestures may lead to misclassifications or failures.

+When it fails, why does it fail?
+Lack of lighting impacts the model's ability to identify subtle hand movements and poses.
+Occlusion disrupts the visibility of certain parts of the hand, leading to incomplete data for classification.

+Based on the behavior you have seen, what other scenarios could cause problems?
+Variability in hand sizes and shapes may pose challenges, as the model may not generalize well across diverse user demographics.
+Background clutter or busy environments may introduce noise, affecting the model's accuracy.

 ### Part D
 ### Characterize your own Observant system